dinhyen/dinhyen.github.io/source/_posts/2012-04-03-loading-jquery-from-google-cdn-and-dependent-scripts-in-wordpress-2.markdown

 This worked and only a single copy of jQuery remained.
 However, the other scripts which depend on jQuery now break because they are being loaded before jQuery.

-Following the instructions provided in the <a href="http://codex.wordpress.org/Function_Reference/wp_enqueue_script" target="_blank">wp_enqueue_script reference</a>, I added the following lines to functions.php to ensure that their dependency on jQuery is enforced:
+Following the instructions provided in the [wp_enqueue_script reference](http://codex.wordpress.org/Function_Reference/wp_enqueue_script), I added the following lines to functions.php to ensure that their dependency on jQuery is enforced:

 ``` php
 function my_scripts_method() {